JakubFrejlach/tmux-ai-cli-pop-up/README.md

 - This ensures the AI tools have proper context of your project

 ### Shell Integration
-- Scripts source your shell configuration (`~/.zshrc`) before launching the AI tools
+- Scripts automatically detect your configured shell (bash or zsh)
+- Sources the appropriate shell configuration:
+  - `~/.bashrc` for bash
+  - `~/.zshrc` for zsh (default)
 - This ensures all your aliases, functions, and environment variables are available
 - Requires `claude` and `gemini` commands to be available in your PATH